Wigan-CAMRA/constitution/constitution.md

 role, an officer appointed as Social Officer should be nominated to temporarily fill the role until a permanent appointment to the role of Social Secretary can be made.

+### Appendix 10: Sub-committee to fulfil the role of Branch Secretary

+_Added to byelaws at branch AGM on Tuesday 14 th January 2020 at Wigan Central_

+A sub-committee will fulfil the duties required by the Branch Secretary, dividing the responsibilities between a number of officers in order to make the role more manageable.

+The sub-committee will be headed up by one officer, with the title of Branch Secretary, as per CAMRA’s requirements.
+The Branch Secretary will remain a branch committee member and report to the Branch Chair as per the current Branch Constitution.

+A number of officers may be elected to the new role of Admin Officer.
+The Admin Officer role will report to the Branch Secretary.

+Some activities in the official role description are already covered by other officers within the branch.
+The activities that would be required from the sub-committee are: -

+* Collate officer reports for monthly, quarterly and annual meetings;
+* Circulate agendas and any supporting papers in good time;
+* Check that a quorum is present at meetings;
+* Circulate agendas and minutes of the annual general meeting (AGM) and any special or extraordinary general meetings within the time specified by the Branch constitution;
+* Ensure up-to-date records are kept of committee membership and any changes are made on the Membership Database with a note to the Regional Director;
+* Respond to all committee correspondence;
+* Publicise meetings, events and festivals via What’s Brewing / Branch magazine /Branch website /social media;
+* Order certificates from CAMRA’s print portal for branch and festival awards.

+Should the member appointed as Branch Secretary become unable to fulfil the role, an officer appointed as Admin Officer should be nominated to temporarily fill the role until a permanent appointment to the role of Branch Secretary can be made.